in the beginningWho I am

 “A mid-range voice — free, creative, empathetic, calm, electric, passionate and infinitely adaptable.”

-Pro studio in Paris (Neumann U87 & TLM 127, Avalon 737sp preamp, isolation booth), delivery over the Internet, remote session via Source-Connect Pro, SessionLink or Listento.
+Pro studio in Paris (Neumann U87 & TLM 127, Avalon 737sp preamp, acoustically treated voice-over booth — Keoda Studio Plus II), delivery over the Internet, remote session via Source-Connect Pro, SessionLink or Listento.
 Happy listening!